gregoryrcapra/QChallenge-Nebula/README.md

 The "-d" flag specifies the JSON data, and the "-H" flag specifies the POST content as JSON.

-*NOTE: when making CURL requests on Windows you can only enter double quotes, i.e. ", and you must escape them with a backslash, i.e. \"*
+*NOTE: when making CURL requests on Windows you can only enter double quotes and you must escape them with a backslash*

 ### Upcoming Changes